zachwood0s/game-solver/README.md

   , view :: Interface action -> Miso.View action
   }
 ```
-`GameM` is a Reader/Writer monad which keeps track of the actions a game wants to perform as well as the configuration of the game.
+`GameM` is a Reader/Writer monad which keeps track of the actions a game wants to perform after the update function completes as well as the configuration of the game.
 The configuration currently consists of the solver options for both player 1 and player 2.

 Notice the `Game` type has no mention of a "game state".
 A typical instantiation of a game would look something like:
 ```haskell